eslint/eslint/docs/rules/eqeqeq.md

 ## When Not To Use It

-There really is no good reason to disable this rule.
+If you don't want to enforce a style for using equality operators, then it's safe to disable this rule.